WenqinSHAO/probe_cluster/doc/ip2asn.md

 (9050, 6939) client-provider
 (8866, 6939) client-provider
 (29405, 6939) client-provider
+13
 (15368, 1835) relationship not found
+1
 (25186, 5511) there is 3125 in between
+1
 (8220, 16374) 16374 IXP
+1
+### IP path Length
+Most probes (35) have an avg IP path length in (13,14], the main stream is from (11,16], having 96 probes.
+This observation is sort of biased by the important presence of probes from Germany.

+### AS MG path length